 Street Fighter: The Movie

 Occasionally, bad movies (and bad movies based on video games) are then sloppily transformed into even worse games.
 See where this is going yet?
 Street Fighter: The Movie (The Game) is possibly the all time best example of this trend that should be stopped, but probably never will.
 This game... *twitch twitch* ... this game was bad.
 It's so bad, you wouldn't even want to "insert 2 coins" to play it at an arcade in the 90's, because you'd be overpaying.
 Ouch!

-(For your information, in the early days of this website, I purposely neglected adding Street Fighter: The Movie The Game to TFG's library... because... yes, it is indeed that bad.
-But to fully cover the history of the Street Fighter franchise, this monstrosity deserves its dark corner of the website.
-I can't believe I actually decided to finally write a full review on this sorry excuse for a game, but the the fans demanded it.
-So I'll try to make this review as quick and as painless as possible to keep anyone from killing themselves and/or suddenly combusting (like the hideous life bars in this game).
+(For your information, in the very early years of this very website, I neglected adding Street Fighter: The Movie The Game to TFG's library, because... indeed it is just that bad.)
+But, of course, to fully cover the history of the Street Fighter franchise, this monstrosity of a game deserves its spot and should be recognized in all its glory.
+I can't believe I actually decided to write a full review for this sorry excuse for a game, as I truly have better things to do and better fighting games to play, but the the fans demanded it.
+So I'll try to make this review as quick and as painless as possible to keep anyone from vomiting (don't look at the screenshots for too long) and/or suddenly combusting (just like the hideous life bars in this game).
+You're welcome.

+Street Fighter: The Movie